-In November 2021, we completed the acquisition of TracFone.
+On November 23, 2021 (the Acquisition Date), we completed the acquisition of TracFone.
 Verizon acquired all of TracFone's outstanding stock in exchange for approximately \$3.5 billion in cash, net of cash acquired and working capital and other adjustments, 57,596,544 shares of common stock of the Company valued at approximately \$3.0 billion, and up to an additional \$650 million in future cash contingent consideration related to the achievement of certain performance measures and other commercial arrangements.
 The fair value of the common stock was determined on the basis of its closing market price on the Acquisition Date.
-The estimated fair value of the contingent consideration as of the Acquisition Date was approximately \$560 million and represents a Level 3 measurement.
-The contingent consideration payable is based on the achievement of certain revenue and operational targets, measured over a two year earn out period.
-During 2023 and 2022, Verizon made payments of \$257 million and \$188 million, respectively, related to the contingent consideration, which is reflected in Cash flows from financing activities in our consolidated statements of cash flows.
+The estimated fair value of the contingent consideration as of the Acquisition Date was approximately \$560 million and represented a Level 3 measurement.
+The contingent consideration payable was based on the achievement of certain revenue and operational targets, measured over a two year earn out period.
+Contingent consideration payments were completed in January of 2024.

+During 2024 and 2023, Verizon made payments of \$52 million and \$257 million, respectively, related to the contingent consideration, which are reflected in Cash flows from financing activities in our consolidated statements of cash flows.
 See Note 3 and Note 9 to the consolidated financial statements for additional information.